MakeSchool-Tutorials/Node-Rotten-Potatoes/P00-Bootstrap-An-Express-Project/content.md

 # Install Homebrew

-If you don't already have Homebrew installed, install that first and then NodeJS & npm.
+If you don't already have Homebrew installed, Mac's package manager, install that first and then install NodeJS. `npm` NodeJS's package manager is installed automatically when you install node, so we'll be able to install node modules from our commandline once we install node.

 ```bash
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"